Francis153/Library-Management-System-/Readme.md

 # My Online Library System (C++)

 ## Description
-This project is a simple Online Library Management System written in C++.
-It allows adding books and users, borrowing and returning books, searching books, and removing books from the library.
-This project demonstrates basic Object-Oriented Programming concepts.
+This is a project of a simple online library management systems designed to make borrowing,adding, registering new users and alseo testing scenarios

 ---